General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Equations of Propagation of Electromagnetic Signals

-Equation \eqref{eq1} can be further simplified after substituting the unperturbed light-ray trajectory \eqref{nt2} to the right side of Eq. \eqref{eq1} and making use of equation \eqref{rf1}.
+Equation \eqref{eq1a} can be further simplified after substituting the unperturbed light-ray trajectory \eqref{nt2} to the right side of Eq. \eqref{eq1a} and making use of equation \eqref{rf1}.
 Working in arbitrary coordinates one obtains

-where all functions in equation \eqref{eq2+} are taken (before any differentiation) on the unperturbed light-ray trajectory given by equation \eqref{nt2} and the gauge functions $w^\alpha$ have not yet been specified \cite{not7} which means that equations \eqref{eq2+} are gauge-invariant.
+where all functions in equation \eqref{eq2+} are taken (before any differentiation) on the unperturbed light-ray trajectory given by equation \eqref{nt2} and the gauge functions $w^\alpha$ (they are explained in (\ref{gau1})) have not yet been specified which means that equations \eqref{eq2+} are gauge-invariant.
+We discuss the choice of the gauge functions later on in next subsection.

-The main advantage of Eq. \eqref{eq2+} is that when one integrates along the light-ray path the following rules, applied to any smooth function $F(\tau,{\bm \xi})$, can be used
+The main advantage of the form \eqref{eq2+} to which we have reduced the light ray propagation equation (\ref{ff2}) is the convenience of its analytic integration.
+Indeed, when we integrate along the light-ray path the following rules, applied to any smooth function $F(\tau,{\bm \xi})$, can be used

-This means that terms which are represented as partial derivatives with respect to the parameter $\tau$ can be immediately integrated by making use of \eqref{ip1}.
-At the same time Eq. \eqref{ip2} shows that one can change the order of operations of integration and differentiation with respect to the parameter $\xi^i$ which definitely simplifies the problem of finding solution of Eq. \eqref{eq2+} as it will be evident in next sections.
+This means that terms which are represented as partial derivatives with respect to the time parameter $\tau$ can be immediately integrated out by making use of \eqref{ip1kk}.
+At the same time \eqref{ip2kk} shows that one can change the order of integration and differentiation with respect to the parameter $\xi^i$.
+It allows us to calculate the integral along the light ray from a more simple scalar expression instead of integrating a vector function.
+This technique will be demonstrated explicitly in next sections.

-The gauge functions $w^\alpha$ are not the only gauge functions which appear in the equations of motion \eqref{eq2+} of the light ray.
-In order to see it more evidently, it is worth noticing that Eq. \eqref{eq2+} is linear with respect to the perturbations of the metric tensor $h_{\alpha\beta}$.
-Hence, it can be linearly decomposed in two equations for perturbations of the light-ray trajectory caused separately by mass and spin multipole moments.
-Substitution of the metric tensor \eqref{bm} -- \eqref{em} to Eq. \eqref{eq2+} and replacement of spatial derivatives with respect to $x^i$ with those with respect to parameters $\xi^i$ and $\tau$ by making use of \eqref{rf2} yield
+Equation \eqref{eq2+} is linear with respect to the perturbation of the metric tensor, $h_{\alpha\beta}$.
+Hence, it can be linearly decomposed in the equation for perturbations of the light-ray trajectory caused separately by mass and spin multipole moments.
+Substitution of the metric tensor \eqref{bm} -- \eqref{em} to Eq. \eqref{eq2+} and replacement of spatial derivatives with respect to $x^i$ with those with respect to parameters $\xi^i$ and $\tau$ by making use of \eqref{rf2} yield the following linear superposition

-where $\ddxim$ and $\ddxis$ are components of the photon's coordinate acceleration caused by mass and spin multipoles of the metric tensor respectively, and $\ddot{x}^i_{\scriptscriptstyle(G)}$ is the gauge-dependent acceleration.
+where $\ddxim$ and $\ddxis$ are the components of photon's coordinate acceleration caused by mass and spin multipoles of the metric tensor respectively, and $\ddot{x}^i_{\scriptscriptstyle(G)}$ is the gauge-dependent acceleration.
 These components read

 and